 All of our programs meet the safety standard of the American Camping Association (ACA).
 Also, to ensure that your child gets the most out of their experience and remains safe, there are two basic requirements for every camper:

-- In New Hampshire, pass the American Red Cross Level V Swim Test-or take swimming instruction until they pass the test.
-In Maine, pass a basic distance swimming test. - Participate in a mountain hike, canoe trip or overnight "sleep out" with their cabin.
+- Pass the American Red Cross Level V Swim Test-or take swimming instruction until they pass the test. - Participate in a mountain hike, canoe trip or overnight "sleep out" with their cabin.

 Medical Overview